-Subrecipients shall ensure that weatherization services are being provided to low income persons that live in standard types of housing, i.e., single family, rentals, manufactured housing, and multifamily buildings.
+Subrecipients shall ensure that weatherization services are being provided to low-income persons that live in standard types of housing, i.e., site-build (single-family), modular home, duplex, 3-4 unit rental manufactured housing, and multifamily buildings.
 Subrecipients will exercise caution when approaching non-traditional type dwelling units including, but not limited to, shelters and apartments over businesses WVDED will seek guidance from the WV DOE Project Officers as necessary if the WV WAP approaches a non-traditional dwelling.
 Weatherization of non-stationary campers and trailers that do not have a mailing address associated with the eligible applicant will not be allowed, even if utilizing a post office box.

 For procedures regarding structures that require deferral of services due to the structure being deemed at least temporarily ineligible, refer to the Deferral Process in the following segment of this section.